← Back to all posts

 Document TypeApostille Authority

-Police clearance (Führungszeugnis)Oberlandesgericht (OLG) of issuing state
+Police clearance (Führungszeugnis)Oberlandesgericht (OLG) of the state that issued it

 Cost: €15–35 per document